r-grandorder/tri-hermes/en/pages/Lostbelt/ooku.md

 **Mash:**
 ...Master is right.
-No matter how dire things may seem, {(M) he /(F) she}...we...don't have to face them alone.
+No matter how dire things may seem, [♂ he /♀ she]...we...don't have to face them alone.

 **Mash:**
 We've always fought as a team,and that's not about to change now.